 Eaglehawk was trying to find a way out of the cave.
 He saw some ants making their way in and out of the cave, and Eaglehawk followed the ants to a small entrance where he changed himself into an ant and escaped.

 Eaglehawk stood on top of the hill looking out across the lands for his nephew the Crow who had deceived him and stolen his wife.

 Eaglehawk then grew wings and launched himself into the sky and flew around searching far and wide.

 He saw smoke in the distance, and as he approached he saw his nephew and his wife eating by a waterhole.

 Crow was laying under a tree in the shade while his Nyirdi the Black Kite waited on him.

 Eaglehawk came down swooping angrily on his Nephew.
 Eaglehawk grabbed his nephew by the neck and dragged him through the black ashes of their fire, until all Crow’s white feathers turned black.

-Eaglehawk told Crow that because of his crime he would now become a scavenger and would forever more feed on garbage, and his eyes would always be pussy, and he would always be known as the greedy and despised one.
+Eaglehawk told Crow that because of his crime he would now become a scavenger and would forever more feed on garbage, and his eyes would always be buwa (full of pus), and he would always be known as the greedy – a despised one.